Kernel Operations on the GPU, with Autodiff, without Memory Overflows: Abstract

 \section{Abstract}

-The \keops{} library provides a fast and memory-efficient GPU support for tensors whose entries are given by a mathematical formula, such as kernel and distance matrices. \keops{} alleviates the major bottleneck of tensor-centric libraries for kernel and geometric applications: memory consumption.
+The \keops{} library provides a fast and memory-efficient GPU support for tensors whose entries are given by a mathematical formula, such as kernel and distance matrices. \keops{} alleviates the {\new main} bottleneck of tensor-centric libraries for kernel and geometric applications: memory consumption.
 It also supports automatic differentiation and outperforms standard GPU baselines, including \pytorch{} \cuda{} tensors or the \texttt{Halide} and \tvm{} libraries. \keops{} combines optimized \cppcuda{} schemes with binders for high-level languages: \python{} (\numpy{} and \pytorch), \matlab{} and \gnur{}.
-As a result, high-level ``quadratic'' codes can now scale up to large data sets with millions of samples processed in seconds.

-\keops{} brings graphics-like performances for kernel methods and is freely available on standard repositories (PyPi, CRAN).
+As a result, high-level ``quadratic'' codes can now scale up to large data sets with millions of samples processed in seconds. \keops{} brings graphics-like performances for kernel methods and is freely available on standard repositories (PyPi, CRAN).
 To showcase its versatility, we provide tutorials in a wide range of settings online at \href{https://www.kernel-operations.io}{\texttt{www.kernel-operations.io}}.